 Since 2012, Fighting for Justice Foundation has advocated for victim survivors through political lobbying, ensuring law reform that considers the best interest of victim survivors with a preventative diversionary approach from a human rights and international best practice perspective.

 Our Advocacy work is steeped in evidence based research, and includes:

 submissions to legislative reform

 advocating for survivors of gender-based and sexual violence

-We advocate for the Nordic Model – the international best practice model to eradicate human trafficking by recognising that the exchange of money for sexual services is violence against women, that it is not compatible with human rights and gender equality principles, and that it creates a demand for trafficked women and children.
+We advocate for international best practice models to eradicate human trafficking by recognising that the exchange of money for sexual services is violence against women, that brothels are incompatible with human rights and gender equality principles, and that it creates a demand for trafficked women and children.

 We recognise the due diligence obligations of the State and civil society in preventing harm - especially to children and believe that prevention, disruption and diversion are the best possible strategies in eradicating slavery, exploitation and human trafficking in our lifetime.